U. Gary Charlwood

-U. Gary Charlwood (born 1941) is a German-born Canadian businessman, Executive Chairman and CEO of Charlwood Pacific Group, Founder & Executive Chairman of CENTURY 21 Canada, and Chairman CEO & Founder of Uniglobe Travel International.
+U. Gary Charlwood (born 1941) is a Canadian businessman, Executive Chairman and CEO of Charlwood Pacific Group, Founder & Executive Chairman of CENTURY 21 Canada, and Chairman CEO & Founder of Uniglobe Travel International.
 In 2017, Charlwood was ranked as the 92nd richest person in Canada.
 In 2015, Charlwood was named The Most Powerful Person in Residential Real Estate by the Swanepoel Power 200.

 Early life and education

 Born in Germany, he moved to London in 1948 to join his mother, who had remarried after his father's death.
 Later he attended University of Southampton.